Overexpression of recombinant proteins in any of three systems

 Depending on the nature of the heterologous target protein, we provide and utilize a number of different E. coli host strains to improve expression levels and to maximize the odds of proper folding.
 For example, Rosetta™ cells are used for protein constructs containing a high number of rare E. coli codons, and Origami™ cells are used to encourage proper disulfide bond formation.

-We maintain and utilize common proteases, such as Thrombin, PreScission and TEV.
+We maintain and utilize common proteases, such as TEV, PreScission and Sumo.
 If there are concerns about affinity tags or fusion partners interfering with the structure and function of the target protein, we can provide reliable methods for removing affinity tags.

-We amplify and titer recombinant baculovirus stocks.
+We titer and amplify chosen positive recombinant baculovirus isolates.
 After selection of a specific recombinant viral isolate, a passage #1 seed stock is expanded to a 500ml volume and the passage #2 viral stock is titered by an agarose overlay plaque assay to determine the virus concentration in pfu/ml.
 Small aliquots of the passage #2 virus are placed at -70°C for long-term storage.
-The bulk of the amplified 500ml virus stock is stored at 4° C. In addition to amplifying seed viral stocks from newly generated recombinant baculoviruses, the resource also amplifies, titers and stores viral stocks from existing recombinant baculoviruses provided by investigators.
+The bulk of the amplified 500ml virus stock is stored at 4° C for use in protein production.
+In addition to amplifying seed viral stocks from newly generated recombinant baculoviruses, the resource also amplifies, titers and stores viral stocks from existing recombinant baculoviruses provided by investigators.

 We express proteins of interest(POIs) in insect cells using recombinant baculovirus.
 Protein production is performed on a small scale in conventional spinner culture vessels in the range of 50-500volumes or on a large scale in oxygenated 5-liter bioreactors.
 The resource maintains two insect cell lines for protein production,Sf9 and High Five cells.
 The Sf9 cells are typically used to express intracellular proteins, while High Five is often preferable for secreted proteins.
 The expressed protein is provided to investigators either as a washed cell pellet (intracellular proteins) or as a culture supernatant (secreted protein) after pelleting of cells by centrifugation.
+The Core can also purify the protein of interest, if desired.
 Insect cells for protein production are typically grown in Grace's Insect Medium supplemented with 10% FBS(Sf9) or Express Five chemically defined serum free media (HighFive).
 If requested by an investigator, Sf9 insect cells will be adapted to a serum-free defined medium.

 We use Thermo/Invitrogen Expi293 expression system.
 The Expi293 Expression System is a complete solution for rapid, high-yield protein production from mammalian 293 cells.
 It is based on integrated components including high-density Expi293F cells in Expi293 Expression Medium and the cationic lipid-based ExpiFectamine 293 transfection reagent in combination with specialized transfection enhancers.
 The Expi293 Expression System features: